 Josephine Moran is executive vice president, head of retail banking at Provident Bank.
 Prior to joining Provident, Josephine was senior vice president, regional manager and retirement services program director at Webster Investment Services and executive vice president and director of retail banking at Columbia Bank.
 She was named one of the Top Women in Business in Staten Island in 2015.

 Alper Anil is Managing Director of Ancore Resources International, a specialized trading and merchandising company with offices in New York, Istanbul, Taipei and Yangon.
 After earning an MBA from the University of New Haven in 1997, Mr. Anil joined Louis Dreyfus, one of the largest privately-held commodities merchandising companies in the world.
 There he worked as a commodities trader in textiles and energy departments, where he successfully built a substantial presence in Turkey, Europe and Asia trading commodities.
 He began his career as an entrepreneur in 2006 with Ancore Resources International.
 And, recently, he established Ancore Myanmar Co.
 Ltd., which is engaged in the fabrication and installation of aluminum and glass facades serving the booming construction sector in Myanmar.

 Cathy Bradley is owner and president of Cathy Bradley Enterprises, a consulting firm designed to help Fortune 500 companies transform their businesses to meet strategic business objectives.
 She also sits on the board of directors of Spoken Communications, a technology firm focused on cloud solutions for the customer contact space.

-Joseph Catapano ’89 is vice president and controller at Pitney Bowes Inc. He has responsibility for global consolidations, worldwide internal and external financial reporting, including the preparation and review of all SEC filings, coordination of the company’s compliance with the Sarbanes-Oxley Act and corporate financial policies and procedures, including the implementation of new accounting pronouncements and SEC rules and regulations.
+Joseph Catapano ’89 is vice president and chief accounting officer at Pitney Bowes Inc. He has responsibility for global consolidations, worldwide internal and external financial reporting, including the preparation and review of all SEC filings, coordination of the company’s compliance with the Sarbanes-Oxley Act and corporate financial policies and procedures, including the implementation of new accounting pronouncements and SEC rules and regulations.
 Prior to joining Pitney Bowes, he held finance positions with PepsiCo Inc. and was an audit manager with KPMG Peat Marwick in Stamford, Connecticut.